-Brand Inc. is a leading PR agency specialising in the consumer lifestyle and public relations in Singapore.
+Brand Incorporated is a leading PR agency specialising in the consumer lifestyle and public relations in Singapore.
 The firm is a notable entity in the customer lifestyle public relations niche.
 It handles specific hospitality, tourism, medical, and health PR, not to mention digital PR.
 The successes of the firm come from leveraging carefully crafted strategies.
-The agency’s PR and communication portfolio in Singapore is unmatched
+The agency’s PR and communication portfolio in Singapore are unmatched.

 Tel: +65 6223 1866

 Since opening shop in Singapore 26 years ago, The Hoffman Agency Singapore has been committed to getting their PR formulas right from the moment a client walks through their doors.
 It specialises in a dedicated client, crisis, corporate communications, and digital communication management, among other disciplines.

 The company relies on high-end industry experts to provide informed counsel and solutions to real-life public relations challenges.
 The agency has been feted severally with awards such as the Public Affairs Gold Standard Awards 2017: Southeast Asia PR Consultancy of the Year.

 Address: 331 North Bridge Road, #10-06 Odeon Towers, Singapore 188720

 Burson-Marsteller is a reputable global public relations and communications agency with offices in Singapore.
 The firm has been crafting strategic concepts and innovative PR programs that help in building strong brand reputations.
 The agency’s PR strategies encompass insights touching on public relations and affairs, digital media, and marketing.
 The firm has high-end clients panning across corporates, multinationals, governments, and businesses.

 Address: 50 Scotts Rd, Singapore 228242